Karnan (1964 film): Re-release

 A digitally restored version of Karnan was released on 16 March 2012, to commemorate the birth centenary of Panthulu.
 It is the first Tamil film to be fully digitally restored, costing ₹4 million and consuming an effort of three years.
 The effort was undertaken by film distributor Shanthi Chokkalingam, who stated, "The sound negative was totally gone and the five to six reels from the picture negative were damaged to a great extent".
 Shanthi, who had previously re-released many of M. G. Ramachandran's films, chose to re-release Karnan because of "the emphasis it places on friendship and loyalty".
 The digital restoration of Karnan took place at Sangeetha Sound Studios in Chennai, after a failed attempt with the Mumbai-based Famous Studios, who earlier restored the 1960 Hindi film Mughal-e-Azam.
 Visual improvements and audio restoration were excessively worked upon, with Shanthi stating that the "biggest challenge was to restore the background score".
 DVDs were also used to get the sound and music in its original form.
 To create awareness about the restoration of Karnan, a teaser trailer was launched on 21 February 2012, which received a positive response.

 The restored version of Karnan which utilised DTS 5.1 surround sound, was released in 72 screens across Tamil Nadu, and was released by Shanthi's Divya Films.
 It was well received upon release, although M. Suganth called the restoration process "far from perfect", and Baradwaj Rangan wrote, "The print occasionally judders, leaving the impression of watching the movie on a screen mounted behind the driver's seat in an auto rickshaw".
 Taking a big opening, the film collected roughly ₹20 million in Chennai within the first few weeks, and was later reported to have collected a total of ₹50 million.
 It had a theatrical run of over 100 days, and having surpassed what it originally managed to collect in its entire 105-day run at Shanthi theatre, the film was officially declared a commercial success.
 Its success soon established a trend of digitising and re-releasing films in Tamil cinema.

 Legacy

 Karnan was considered a milestone in Tamil cinema as it brought together the then leading actors of South Indian cinema, Sivaji Ganesan and N. T. Rama Rao.
-Along with Ganesan's later film Thiruvilaiyadal (1965), it was responsible for a resurgence in Hindu mythological films, since it was released at a time when Tamil cinema primarily made social films.
+Along with Ganesan's later film Thiruvilaiyadal (1965), it was responsible for a resurgence in Hindu mythological films, since it was released at a time when Tamil cinema primarily made films with contemporary settings.
 Actor Y. G. Mahendran said, "Karnan can never be remade.
 Nobody can replace any of the actors of the 1964 classic, and it would amount to mockery if it is done."
 Actor Rana Daggubati, in an interview with Sangeetha Devi Dundoo of The Hindu, said that Ganesan's performances as Kattabomman and Karna served as inspirations for his role in Baahubali: The Beginning (2015).